kfjahnke/envutil/README.md

 offer is processing of six separate single cube face images.

-You can choose several different interpolation methods with the --itp cammand line argument.
+You can choose several different interpolation methods with the --itp command line argument.
 The default is --itp 1, which uses bilinear interpolation.
 This is fast and often good enough, especially if there are no great scale changes involved - so, if the output's resolution is similar to the input's. --itp -1 employs OpenImageIO (OIIO for short)